aegis41/forge/docs/PROJECT_BRIEF.md

 The project has three components:

 - `game/index.html` — the player-facing game
-- `admin/index.html` — the setting editor / scenario builder
+- `admin/index.html` — the setting editor / scenario builder !!TODO:PRIORITY-HIGH!!
-- `poc/` — proof of concept files for isolated feature work
+- `sim/index.html` — a combat simulator which will need some updates soon

 ---